spiceai/cookbook/hashed_partitioning/README.md

 +---------------+----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 ```

-If you add a filter on the partitioned column,
+If you add a filter on the partitioned column to the query,

 ```sql
 EXPLAIN SELECT * FROM taxi_trips WHERE PULocationID = 221;
 ```

-In this case, only one partitioned file is relevant for scanning and remains in the scan plan while all other partitions were pruned from the plan.
+In this case, only one partitioned file is relevant for scanning and remains in the scan plan while all other partitions are pruned from the plan.

 ```shell
 +---------------+----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+